aaronstevenwhite/aaronstevenwhite.github.io/index.md

 # What I do

-I'm an Assistant Professor in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the University of Rochester, with a secondary appointment in the [Department of Computer
+I'm an Associate Professor in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the University of Rochester, with a secondary appointment in the [Department of Computer